adrienpessu/adrienpessu.github.io/content/author/admin/_index.md

 Sollicitez-moi pour venir faire une présentation technique dans votre entreprise.

-You could also write and speak to me in english ;)
+You could also write and speak to me in English ;)

 ## Missions :